Recruiting Areas: Cincinnati/Northern Kentucky/Dayton/Arizona/Southern California

-In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and most importantly their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.
+In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and, most importantly, their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.

 In total, eight different Sycamores were named all-conference, three were listed as academic all-conference and three more were named to the MVFC All-Newcomer team.

 When you dive deep into the Sycamores' 8-6 overall mark, Indiana State owned a FBS victory plus five other wins over nationally ranked foes.
-They had the nation’s toughest strength of schedule and the five wins over ranked teams were only bettered by FCS Championship Game foes North Dakota State and Illinois State.
+They had the nation’s toughest strength of schedule and their five wins over ranked teams were only bettered by FCS Championship Game foes North Dakota State and Illinois State.

 Sheppard brings a great level of enthusiasm and a strong commitment to teaching the game.
 He has worked with several exceptional offensive programs during his coaching career, including the University of Tulsa, New Mexico State University and the University of California at Los Angeles (UCLA).

-He spent the 2006 season as the offensive quality control coach at Tulsa University for Head Coach Steve Kragthorpe and offensive coordinator Charlie Stubbs.
+He spent the 2006 season as the offensive quality control coach at Tulsa University for head coach Steve Kragthorpe and offensive coordinator Charlie Stubbs.
 While at Tulsa, he served as an offensive assistant and assistant quarterbacks coach.
 The Golden Hurricane finished with an 8-4 record and earned a trip to the Armed Forces Bowl.

 Sheppard coached at New Mexico State for three seasons and worked under two head coaches.
 The first two seasons were under head coach Hal Mumme.
 Sheppard initially worked with the secondary before moving to tight ends and inside receivers.
 He was also the punt team coordinator for two years.
 During his third year at NMSU, he coached the tight ends for head coach DeWayne Walker.

-At UCLA, Sheppard worked with Head Coach Rick Neuheisel and Offensive Coordinator Norm Chow where he coached the Bruin tight ends.
+At UCLA, Sheppard worked with head coach Rick Neuheisel and offensive coordinator Norm Chow, where he coached the Bruin tight ends.